Amany-Salah/Nexter/README.md

 # Nexter
-landing page for a company that sells luxury homes. to run the project use command line npm install
+landing page for a company that sells luxury homes.
+# To run the project
+use command line npm install